MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

   APP_DOMAIN: app${{ inputs.environment == 'preview' && '-preview' || '' }}.marcusv.me
 ```

 Take a look at the `APP_DOMAIN` variables.
 We can do some conditional logic based on our inputs into the action.
 If the environment is `preview`, we want to deploy the under the domain `app-preview.marcusv.me`.
 Other we will deploy it under `app.marcusv.me`.
-Please change these urls to be your desired app urls.
+Please change these URLs to your desired app URLs.
 Don't forget to register a custom domain in the [Vercel Dashboard](https://vercel.com/docs/projects/domains/add-a-domain).

 Now that we have all the required inputs we can add our `deploy` job: